 There are varieties of treatments available to treat skin cancer, including surgery, radiation therapy, and chemotherapy.
 Treatment for skin cancer depends on the type and size of cancer, your age, and your overall health.

-For melanoma treatment, your ENT specialist might also recommend doing a biopsy of the lymph node with the highest chance of having tiny microscopic metastatic cancer cells called a sentinel lymph node biopsy.
+For melanoma skin cancer treatment Pembroke Pines ENT specialist, Dr. Sina Joorabchi, might also recommend doing a biopsy of the lymph node with the highest chance of having tiny microscopic metastatic cancer cells called a sentinel lymph node biopsy.
 If this biopsy is positive, further removal of more lymph nodes might be needed.

 Copyright 2021.
 American Academy of Otolaryngology–Head and Neck Surgery Foundation.
 Last reviewed April 2020.